Properties of several fuzzy set spaces: Introduction

+These conclusions indicate that in the case of the $H_{\rm end}$ metric, a completion of the space of common compact fuzzy set in $X$ is the space of common fuzzy set in $\widetilde{X}$; in the case of the $H_{\rm send}$ metric, a completion of the space of common compact fuzzy set in $X$ is a metric space in which the space of common compact fuzzy set in $\widetilde{X}$ can be isometrically embedded, and each element of which is a nonempty compact set in $\widetilde{X}\times[0,1]$.

+The conclusions for the completions of the spaces of fuzzy set in $X$ given in this paper apply to not only the cases that $X$ is a complete metric space but also the cases that $X$ is an incomplete metric space.

 The remainder of this paper is organized as follows.
-In Section \ref{fsm}, we recall basic notions of fuzzy sets and the $\Gamma$-convergence, the endograph metric and the sendoragraph metric.
-We also introduced some subclasses of fuzzy sets.
-In Section \ref{lcg}, we investigate the level characterizations of the $\Gamma$-convergence.
-In Section \ref{lce}, we consider the level characterizations of the endograph metric convergence.
-In Section \ref{cmfuzzy}, on the basis of the conclusions in previous sections, we give characterizations of total boundedness, relative compactness and compactness in two classes of fuzzy set spaces equipped with endograph metric and sendograph metric, respectively.
+In Section \ref{bas}, we recall and give some basic notions and fundamental results related to fuzzy sets and convergence structures on them.
+In Section \ref{fsm}, we discuss the properties and relations of $H_{\rm send}$, $H_{\rm end}$ and Kuratowski convergence on $P^1_{USC} (X)$.
+Based on this, we give some relations among $H_{\rm end}$, $H_{\rm send}$ and $\Gamma$-convergence on $F^1_{USC} (X)$.
+In Sections \ref{lcg} and \ref{lce}, we investigate the level characterizations of the $\Gamma$-convergence and the $H_{\rm end}$ convergence, respectively.
+By using the above results, Section \ref{rem} discusses some relations among the $d_\infty$ metric, the $d_p^*$ metric, the $H_{\rm end}$ metric and the $H_{\rm send}$ metric.
+In Section \ref{cmfuzzy}, on the basis of the conclusions in previous sections, we give characterizations of total boundedness, relative compactness and compactness in $(F^1_{USCG} (X), H_{\rm end})$ and $(F^1_{USCB} (X), H_{\rm send})$, respectively.
+In Section 8, we give completions of $(F^1_{USCG} (X), H_{\rm end})$ and $(F^1_{USCB} (X), H_{\rm send})$, respectively.
+At last, we draw the conclusions in Section 9.